sharknet56/TMA_lab/README.md

 ### 2. System Configuration

+**In theory there is no need to configure more aspects, but just in case there are some considerations**

 The system configuration is centralized in the `.env` file.
 You can modify it in two ways:

 **Option A: Interactive Manager (Recommended)**